NathanPaillou/Sentinel_1_WV_SLC/README.md

  - WV_PROCESSING.ipynb notebook: this file contains the function used to unzip data and create a calibrated stack of the selected swath.
 The calibration procedure is based on the following document : "Radiometric Calibration of S-1 Level-1 Products Generated by the S-1 IPF" (https://sentinels.copernicus.eu/documents/247904/685163/S1-Radiometric-Calibration-V1.0.pdf/66e69a62-11ae-4160-916b-f2b97cb8a350?t=1432307754000)
  - the shapefiles in the Shapefiles repository: it allows to see, using Google Earth Engine for example, the location of available data every 6 month.
-A jupyter notebook for online visualisation is going to be created soon.
+A jupyter notebook for online visualisation is being created and can be found in the repository Interactive_Shapefile_Project.

 ## Installation